ehsueh/soil2sauce/TESTING.md

-# Testing Guide for Recipe AgentKit System
+# Testing Guide for Recipe System

-This guide walks you through testing the complete Recipe AgentKit implementation.
+This guide walks you through testing the complete Recipe system implementation.

 ## Prerequisites